All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How does Zepbound compare to liposuction for lipedema?

 They serve different roles.
 Liposuction physically removes lipedema fat cells and is the only intervention shown to permanently reduce lipedema volume.
-Zepbound reduces overall body fat, decreases inflammation, and may modify lipedema fat behavior, but it does not remove fat cells.
-Many specialists view these as complementary rather than competing options: Zepbound to optimize pre-surgical health, followed by liposuction to address the remaining lipedema tissue.
+Zepbound reduces overall body fat, decreases inflammation, and may modify lipedema fat behavior, but it doesn't remove fat cells.
+Many specialists view these as complementary rather than competing options: Zepbound to improve pre-surgical health, followed by liposuction to address the remaining lipedema tissue.

 Will lipedema fat come back if I stop Zepbound?